(Updated October 2023)

 Osteoarthritis is the progressive degeneration of the joint tissues.
 This is often the arthritis seen in older parrots.
 Rheumatoid arthritis differs in that it is an auto-immune disorder and can affect much younger individuals.

 Repetitive strain caused by using the same groups of muscles and joints, can over time cause joint damage and arthritis.
-Repetitive strain can occur from perching on the same diameter dowel perches, or if the parrot is overweight, or has a leg/foot injury that causes it to constantly bear its full weight on one leg.
+Repetitive strain can occur from perching on the same diameter dowel perches, or if the parrot is overweight, or has a leg/foot injury that causes the bird to constantly bear its full weight on one leg.
 Excessively long nails can also result in joint stress by restricting normal movement.
 In some cases, arthritis can be caused by infection to the joint caused by injury or even surgery.
 Poor diet, depleted in vital nutrients may have a part to play.

 Exercise is important to prevent arthritis and also for the already arthritic parrot.
 Natural perches of varying diameters and textures, depending on the extent of the disability, will exercise the feet and get the bird to use different groups of muscles to perch.
 Moving the perches closer together, but far enough apart so that the bird has to stretch between them may help the parrot get around the cage more easily but still provide some exercise.
 Again, depending on the disability, platforms and ramps can be a useful addition.